googleapis/nodejs-tasks/samples/README.md

 ## Before you begin

- 1. Followed the steps in the
+ 1. Follow the steps in the
 [Before you begin section][before] of the client library's README.

  2. Install dependencies:

     With **npm**: